Showing posts with label Painting. Show all posts

 Watercolor and ink diptych.

-Anyone who has followed my blog or Twitter (X) account knows how much I enjoy themed challenges: NaNoWriMo, Inktober, even small 5-day personal project sprints, I have done them all.
+Anyone who has read some of my previous blog posts knows how much I enjoy themed challenges: NaNoWriMo, Inktober, even small 5-day personal project sprints, I have done them all.
 Usually these challenges have been built around an established goal such as writing 50K words in a month, or 31 days of ink drawing.
 The 100 Day Project was different in that it allowed room for participants to choose their own projects.
 For me this was the perfect time to work on the dozens of pre-painted backgrounds I had on the ready and stored away to finish "one day."

 Something I do when I can't think of what to paint, or I don't feel particularly motivated, is to experiment with color.
 Whether I paint on individual sheets of watercolor paper or inside my sketchbook, I like to take bottled ink, watercolor, water-soluble graphite and/or watercolor crayons and just go for it, washing-in loose swaths of color, the looser the better.
 Not only is it restful to swish paint around without a goal in mind, but when the paint dries I then have a potential background for a more complete painting.